 Deep Stretch Yin Yoga stretches the muscles and has a strengthening and nourishing effect on the connective tissue in the body: the fascia, ligaments and tendons.
 The postures are held for a relatively long time.
 Deep Stretch Yin Yoga is ideal for anyone who wants to maintain a good basic range of motion as they age.It is also a good counterbalance to an overly sedentary lifestyle.
 In this day and age with its generalised hectic way of life, this form of yoga teaches us to just simply “be”.

 Ideal for ending the day in a relaxed way.
 And also a great preparation for a good night’s sleep.

-After one hour of Yin yoga you feel completely grounded into your body again and you are totally relaxed.
+After one hour of Deep Stretch Yin Yoga you feel completely grounded into your body again and you will be totally relaxed.

 Yin Yoga in Schaarbeek